tmckayus/peak/README.md

 ### Running test image standalone

-The test image by default will run all of the included tests with default arguments to run.sh.
+The default command for the test image executes "/opt/peak/run.sh -p".
+This runs all of the included tests in the current project with summary logs.
 Just launch the image in a Kubernetes pod with no explicit command and check the pod logs.

-To modify the options passed to run.sh, set the command explicitly in the container spec and specify the options, for example
+To use different options, set the command explicitly in the container spec, for example

 ```bash
 spec: